 VENANGO CO., Pa. – The Pennsylvania Department of Transportation (PennDOT), reminds residents not to rely on luck to get home during Saint Patrick’s Day celebrations involving alcohol, but instead plan to have a sober, designated driver, take a taxi, or arrange for public transportation.

-HARRISBURG, Pa. – PennDOT and the Department of Environmental Protection (DEP) are seeking volunteers for this year’s Great American Cleanup of Pennsylvania effort that runs through May 31.
+HARRISBURG, Pa. — The Pennsylvania Departments of Transportation (PennDOT) and the Department of Environmental Protection (DEP) are seeking volunteers for this year’s Great American Cleanup of Pennsylvania that started March 1 and runs through May 31.

 HARRISBURG, Pa. – Following through on a commitment to restructure the Office of Public Engagement, making it more available and accessible to the public and to every Pennsylvanian in a way that addresses community safety and well-being, Attorney General Josh Shapiro yesterday announced the creation of a new Office of Public Engagement.